0ahsan1/0ahsan1/README.md

 - 👋 Hi, I’m @0ahsan1
 -.
 Started stack overflow contributions https://stackoverflow.com/users/11420134/muhammad-ahsan?tab=profile
-- 👀 I’m interested in Angular eco systems
+- 👀 I’m interested in Frontend technologies
 -.
-Love to code in JavaScript and typescript
+Love to code in JavaScript
-- 🌱 I’m currently learning angular exiting features
+- 🌱 I’m currently learning React exciting features
 - 💞️ I’m looking to collaborate on any angular concept need to be resolved
 - 📫 How to reach me ... mailto:mdotihsan@gmail.com